hossainta1/TypeScript_assignment/README.md

-## How does TypeScript improve code maintainability and scalability?
+## How does TypeScript help in improving code quality and project maintainability?

 Scaling and maintaining code can be difficult for software development.
 Maintaining an organised, comprehensible, and scalable codebase becomes very important when developers collaborate on projects with several team members.

-### How TypeScript enhances code maintainability and scalability with Static Typing?**
+### How TypeScript enhances code maintainability and scalability with Static Typing?

 TypeScript provide powerful solution to improve code maintainability and scalability through static typing.